 When a user requests a WordPress page for the first time, MySQL queries are performed on the server.
 Redis caches the result of those queries and stores it.
 So, when another user requests the same page, Redis provides the information, bypassing the database.

 If the query is not cached by Redis, MySQL provides the results and then adds them to Redis cache.
 When a particular value is updated in the database, the corresponding Redis value becomes invalid.
 Therefore, you avoid serving bad cache data to the user.

 To simplify the Redis installation, we’re running it in a Docker container.
 To install one via Plesk, go to Server Management > Docker and search for the image, then click Run (local):

 We’re using the bitnami/redis image, and the following settings (change redispassword to something else, and the IP address to IP of the container):

-Install Redis Object Cache Plugin Via WordPress Toolkit
+Install Redis Object Cache Plugin Via WP Toolkit

-Now that our Redis server is running properly, we can install WordPress plugin Redis Object Cache to our WordPress instance using Plesk WordPress Toolkit:
+Now that our Redis server is running properly, we can install WordPress plugin Redis Object Cache to our WordPress instance using Plesk WP Toolkit:

 Just search the plugin name and install:

 Before enabling object-cache in WordPress, you have to add the following lines in your wp-config.php file.
 You can do that in Plesk via File Manager.